-- For phase 2: patients must have histologically confirmed diffuse large B-cell lymphoma; all subtypes of diffuse large B-cell lymphoma are eligible, including high-grade B-cell lymphoma and diffuse large B-cell lymphoma (DLBCL) that has transformed from a prior indolent B-cell non-Hodgkin lymphoma
+- Patients must have histologically confirmed diffuse large B-cell lymphoma; all subtypes of diffuse large B-cell lymphoma are eligible, including high-grade B-cell lymphoma and diffuse large B-cell lymphoma (DLBCL) that has transformed from a prior indolent B-cell non-Hodgkin lymphoma

 - Patients must have measurable disease per 2014 Lugano Classification Criteria which is defined as at least one nodal lesion measuring > 1.5 cm in greatest diameter or at least one extranodal lesion measuring > 1.0 cm in greatest diameter

 - For phase 2: patients and received at least 2 prior lines of therapy and must have previously received, refused, or been deemed ineligible for autologous stem cell transplantation